 Save Lives, Get Someone Housed, and Improve the Efficiency of Care Coordination

 Alameda County’s Whole Person Care Pilot launched a Community Health Record (CHR), powered by a Social Health Information Exchange (SHIE) in September 2019.
 Named AC Care Connect, the CHR draws from the SHIE to show providers a more complete and timely whole person view of a consumer’s utilization, diagnosis, and Care Team–the other providers who share a consumer, including medical and mental health care, crisis response, substance use, housing, social services, legal services, and informal support networks.

-Providers now have access to information in one place with one set of rules in a secure shared record.
-Consumers now have the opportunity to benefit from their providers working together to connect critical services.
+Providers had access to information in one place with one set of rules in a secure shared record.
+Consumers benefitted from their providers working together to connect critical services.